 The ski center at Portillo, near Aconcagua and the international pass ‘Cristo Redentor’, is probably the most famous in Chile.
 Its features include a fitness center, a disco, a bouldering wall, and even a swimming pool.
 But just outside bounders, you’ll find amazing conditions for a backcountry skiing adventure.

 For backcountry skiers, you will find different options, depending on the specific locations that you are planning to ski on:

 In El Chaltén there are no ski resorts, but some mountain refuges and huts.
-Many ski spots can be reached in a day trip, returning to the village to sleep in any of the multiple hotels and hostels.
-While when doing longer trips, in some places there are refuges where to sleep, for example Gorra Blanca refuge, while in others camping under the stars is the only option.
+Many ski spots can be reached on a day trip, returning to the village to sleep in any of the multiple hotels and hostels.
+While when doing longer trips, in some places there are refuges where to sleep, for example, Gorra Blanca refuge, while in others camping under the stars is the only option.

 In regard to reaching the different spots, you can move from hut to hut with your skis, explore the locations «en étoile»—staying on a single refuge between ski runs—, or road tripping in a Ski Safari.

-Near the Argentinian/Chilean border, the dry weather and the winter snow falls allow for perfect skiing conditions.
+Near the Argentinian/Chilean border, the dry weather and the winter snowfalls allow for perfect skiing conditions.
 Expect to find some awesome powder caches!

-The volatile weather in the Volcanoes may sometimes condition the skiing, but it is also one of the reasons you can get the finest powder there.
+The volatile weather in the Volcanoes may sometimes condition the skiing.
+But it is also one of the reasons you can get the finest powder there.

 When looking for a guide in the Andes, you should look into this:

 Qualification!
 You are going to ski in the beautiful wilderness of some vast and barely inhabited regions.
 Be sure you travel with someone knowledgeable.
 Aim for an IFMGA or AAGM certified guide whenever possible.